codybloemhard/stonks/README.md

 Meant to track:
 - Worth of accounts, not distribution of assets within accounts.
 - Distribution of assets of the portfolio as a whole.
-- Statistics such as flow(movement of value), net worth(very negative of course), transaction gain and loss, yield(investments), receiving and spending.
+- Statistics such as flow(movement of value), net worth, transaction gain and loss, yield(investments), receiving and spending.

 Produces:
 - A summary containing current account values, asset distribution and some lookahead metrics.